How You Can Stay Safe While Trading Crypto

 Enable Multi-Factor Authentication

 Always use two-factor or multi-factor authentication (2FA/MFA) to access crypto exchange and wallet accounts.
 This requires providing two credentials when logging in, like a password plus an SMS code or biometric scan.
-2FA creates critical extra protection by ensuring thieves can’t access accounts even if they obtain your password by themselves.
+2FA creates critical extra protection by ensuring thieves can’t access accounts even if they obtain your password alone.

 Work With Established, Regulation-Compliant Platforms